 In panel (b) we report $R_1$, $R_B$ and $\gamma$ versus $\lambda_1$ for the case $\lambda_2=-30$.
 This simulation corresponds to the protocol (II A) previously examined.
 We observe that, while $R_1$ decreases for decreasing $\lambda_1$, the parameter $R_B$ increases, thus indicating that the unique cluster present at $\lambda_1=20$, corresponding to $\gamma=0$, begins to split in two for decreasing $\lambda_1$, as indicated by the growing value of $\gamma$.
-This grows is abruptly interrupted at $\lambda_1^{(D)}$ due to the SN bifurcation and, exactly at this point, the two clusters reach the phase opposition, corresponding to $\gamma=\pi$.
+This grows is abruptly interrupted at $\lambda_1^{(\pi)}$ when the two clusters reach the phase opposition, corresponding to $\gamma=\pi$.
 Immediately after, they rearrange in a configuration with a smaller angle $\gamma$, while the new BC state is characterized by a higher $R_1$ and a smaller $R_B$.
 By further decreasing $\lambda_1$ the angle tends to increase as $R_B$, while $R_1$ decreases.
-The BC state destroys abruptly at some negative $\lambda_1^{(PS)}$ value and the system becomes asynchronous.
+The BC state destroys abruptly at some negative $\lambda_1$ value and the system becomes asynchronous.
 This latter transition occurs also when one maintains $\lambda_1$ constant and increases $\lambda_2$, as suggested by the vertical white arrow in panel (a).
 This transition is reported in more detail in panel (c).
 As $\lambda_2$ increases, the clusters begin to de-synchronize slowly, thus $R_2$ decreases monotonically, until a critical value is reached and both clusters disappear abuptly.
 An interesting remark is that the oscillators that are dropping out from the clusters are not random, but they are the ones with the natural frequencies furthest from the center of the distribution.
 This can be verified looking both at the snapshots of the phases and the time-averaged velocities for two different $\lambda_2$ values, corresponding to the points circled in pink and blue in panel (c), along the knee of the transition.
-To the $\lambda_2$ values highlighted in pink and blue in panel (c) correspond the dynamical behaviors shown in panel (d, e), where the color code is maintained.
-In particular in panel d (e) are reported the snapshots of the phases (the average velocities).
-From these figures it is clear that only the oscillators with natural frequencies in proximity of $\omega_i=0$ are synchronized and their number decrease by approaching the transiiton towards the incoherent state.
+Specifically, to the $\lambda_2$ values highlighted in pink and blue in panel (c), correspond the dynamical behaviors shown in panel (d, e), where the color code is maintained: the snapshots of the phases (the average velocities) are reported in panel (d) ((e)).
+From these figures it is clear that only the oscillators with natural frequencies in proximity of $\omega_i=0$ are synchronized and their number decrease by approaching the transition towards the incoherent state.